-All the villages, towns, cities and several special districts in Arapahoe County, as well as the County itself, are responsible State Permit holders for implementing controls to limit nutrient loads, or 'pollutants' that make their way to our drainageways, or "waters of the State".
-These local governments have banded together to create a cooperative group called SPLASH, or...
+All the villages, towns, cities and several special districts in Arapahoe County, as well as the County itself, are responsible State Permit holders and work with businesses and the public to reduce the pollution that may make it into the local creeks.
+Pollution can come from litter, excess fertilizer use and pet waste left behind.
+When it rains, all this pollution washes into a storm drain and flows directly to the local creeks.
+Storm drains do not take runoff to a treatment plant.
+To promote best practices to keep water clean your local governments have banded together to create a cooperative group called SPLASH, or...

 Stormwater Permitteesfor Local Awareness of Stream Health.

 Why is there a straw in Geneva Lake?

 The straw was installed to remind and encourage residents to think about your drink: what can you do at your home, school, and business to protect the water that you use every day?
 Rain that falls on impervious (hard) surfaces such as streets and parking lots can pick up trash, oil, lawn fertilizer, pet waste and other pollutants as it travels.
 These pollutants are carried to the storm drainage system, which drains directly into our local water bodies, untreated.
 Polluted rain runoff, or stormwater, compromises the quality of the water that is used for drinking and other uses.

 How can I protect lakes and streams in my community?